ignacioavilamdp/disneyworld-API/README.md

     1. Image handling: So far the image is represented as a string.

-    2. E-mail sendig when a new user registers.
+    2. E-mail sendig when a new user is registered.

+    3. Authentication using a token, for instance jwt.
+So far authentication is performed with http basic method.

-    3. Unit testing with JUnit
+    4. Unit testing with JUnit